Year of Publication

 It is recommended that program managers should focus marketing efforts on men with sexual and testosterone health symptoms, those who believe they are at high risk for prostate cancer to encourage retention.
 A special marketing effort towards African-Americans is essential in realizing program goals.
 Program managers should strategize marketing efforts via newspaper, radio, television, and the internet.
 Different motives underlie decisions to seek or return for screening including: high risk, health consciousness, and pressure from a wife, and marketing initiatives could target all of these.
 Greater success in attracting returning African-Americans would be relevant and is not, at present, occurring.

 Steinbach, Shana L., "A Participant Model: Predictive Medical and Behavioral Factors of Prostate Cancer Screening Attendees at Markey" (2009).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 150.